The Jet Age began in Lutterworth !

 Sir Frank Whittle Founder Of The Jet Engine

 Posted to Operational Squadron No.111 as a Pilot Officer, he moved to the Central Flying School in 1929 to qualify as a flying instructor.
 During this time he had been developing his ideas for the propulsion of aircraft, while recognising the limitations of the internal combustion engine at altitude, along with the limitations of propeller speed.
-He had shown his designs to the Royal Aircraft Establishment but unfortunately Dr A A Griffiths (who had also considered the idea previously) rejected Whittles proposals and convinced the Air Ministry that the idea did not warrant any further attention.
+The Air Ministry had heard about Franks ideas and an appointment was made for him to meet Dr AA Grifiths at the Royal Aircraft Establishment.
+Griffiths was already interested in the subject and had been working on an engine of his own – he questioned Franks calculations and gave no encouragement, reporting back to the Air Ministry that Frank’s turbojet connect held little merit and warranted no further attention.
+Despite this, and at the suggestion of a fellow Flying Officer Pat Johnson, Frank took out a patent on his jet engine on 16th January 1930, aged only 22 and a Flying Instructor in the RAF.

 Unfortunately, in its early runs the engine showed a tendency to behave erratically so BT-H suggested that it might be safer if testing was continued up the road at a disused foundry they owned in Lutterworth.
 Power Jets moved into the Ladywood Works on the east side of the Leicester Road at the beginning of 1938, the workforce consisting of Whittle and an assistant, Victor Crompton, with some BTH fitters and test hands.